U.N. watchdog eyes increased Iran presence to verify nuclear deal

-VIENNA The U.N. atomic watchdog is considering increasing its presence in Iran to better handle an extra workload in verifying Tehran is carrying out a deal with world powers to curb its nuclear programme, diplomats said.
+VIENNA The U.N. atomic watchdog is considering increasing its presence in Iran to better handle a bigger workload in verifying Tehran is implementing a landmark deal with world powers to curb its nuclear programme, diplomats said.

 While IAEA inspectors frequently travel to Iran to make sure there is no diversion of nuclear material for military purposes, they do not now have any such operational base.

-Iran would need to approve such a move.
-A spokesman for Iran's Atomic Energy Organisation, Behrouz Kamalvandi, said Iran had had no discussions about the matter with the IAEA and the IAEA had not raised it, Fars news agency reported.
+It was unclear whether the U.N. agency had already raised the matter with Iran, which would need to approve it.

-The extent of IAEA monitoring can be controversial in the Islamic Republic.
-In the past Tehran has accused the Vienna-based U.N. watchdog of acting like a Western-manipulated intelligence agency and of leaking confidential information to adversaries seeking to sabotage its nuclear programme.
+The extent of IAEA monitoring can be controversial in the Islamic Republic, which in the past has accused the Vienna-based watchdog of acting like a Western-manipulated intelligence agency and of leaking confidential information to adversaries seeking to sabotage its nuclear programme.

 But relations have improved since the June election of a relative moderate, Hassan Rouhani, as Iranian president, paving the way for a diplomatic thaw with the West later in the year.